Nimdy/voting-system-blockchain/README.md

 - States issue tokens to US Citizens (SS# = Token) = SST (Social Security Token)

+- SST can be applied to driver license, state ID or voting cards

-- SST can be registered to vote | Registrations = Voter Enabled Token (VET)
+- SST can be registered to vote | Registrated voters receive = Voter Enabled Token (VET)

 - VET is enable